-The SMS messaging industry has been experiencing an exponential growth of SMS fake delivery receipts in the recent years.
+The SMS messaging industry has been experiencing exponential growth of SMS fake delivery receipts in recent years.
 They are by far the most serious threat to the quality of SMS delivery and the most lucrative source of revenue for the companies which generate them.
 Fake delivery receipts are very hard to detect and, at times, almost impossible to eliminate completely.

 There are two main sources and causes of fake SMS delivery receipts, namely MNO and SMS aggregator caused fake DLRS, which I will try to examine and propose certain solutions and tips.

 1. Fake delivery receipts which affect all traffic.
 This is the most primitive approach and is rarely used nowadays.

 1. Since fake DLRs affect all SMS traffic, it should be quite easy to detect by sending a test sms to a mobile test number, either your own or via 3rd party service provider, such as TelQ Telecom.
 You need to simply send a test message and verify real delivery.